Thobio22/project/README.md

 ### COPYRIGHT
 (c) 2019
-This code is written by Thomas Verouden.
+All code found here is written and owned by Thomas Verouden, All rights reserved.
 Various sources have been used as inspiration and code base in writing the visualisations in javascript, d3.
+See COPYRIGHT.md for more information